UK Founder Series: Top Tips to Follow When Flipping to a Delaware Corporation

 Whilst this offence relates to the company rather than directors individually, the board needs to be satisfied with the company's overall approach to preventing bribery.

 Directors should ensure that adequate procedures are in place to protect against bribery and corruption offences.
+Startups handling digital assets or high-volume electronic payments must also comply with enhanced anti-money-laundering (AML) rules, including customer due diligence and transaction-monitoring obligations under the Money Laundering Regulations 2017 (as amended).

 If the company already has insurance in place, a new director should ensure that the insurer is aware of their appointment and confirm that they will be covered by the policy.
+Directors should review insurance policies annually to ensure that coverage remains adequate as the business grows.

 The articles of association of a company usually permit the company to indemnify directors.
 However, the indemnity itself must be contained in the director's service contract or a standalone deed of indemnity.

 Any indemnities given to directors have to be disclosed each year in the directors’ report that accompanies the audited accounts of the company, and their terms have to be available for inspection by shareholders at all times.
+The ECCTA has tightened the form and timing of such disclosures so directors should ensure the statutory registers and directors’ report are updated promptly following execution of any new indemnity deed in the course of a funding round or otherwise.

 A director may also apply to the court for relief where they have reason to expect that a claim may be made against them.